 - Using a basting brush, baste the melted butter onto each cob on all sides.

-- Generously sprinkle each cob with the dry seasoning.
+- Generously sprinkle each cob with the chili powder, paprika, salt, pepper, and cayenne (if you are adding it.)

-- Place each piece on a grill and grill for about 15 minutes or until the kernels start to turn a light brown color.
-Lightly sprinkle on some cotija cheese and allow it to grill for 2-3 more minutes.
+- Place each corn on the cob on a grill and grill for about 15 minutes or until the kernels start to turn a light brown color.
+Lightly sprinkle on some Cotija cheese and allow it to grill for 2-3 more minutes.

 - When done, remove from the grill.
 Take the basting brush and baste on more of the lime juice onto each cob, along with a bit more melted butter and mayonnaise (optional).